 Infrequently Asked Questions: an Interview with Artist Doug Craft

+I believe it is very important to acknowledge teachers and mentors who provided guidance and inspiration.
 I came to art through my studies in philosophy, spirituality, and science, rather than being formally trained as an artist.
 Ralph Hunt, my philosophy of art professor at Pensacola Junior College, initially opened my mind to what creativity and aesthetics really were - and what art could be on a deeper level.
-Another wonderful philosophy professor, Robert Kleinman, who also had a degree a physics, was very influential.
+Another wonderful philosophy professor, Robert Kleinman, who also had a degree in physics, was very influential.
 Kleinman introduced me to the Upanishads, the Bhagavad Gita, along with quantum mechanics and General Relativity (which I was studying in more detail in my chemistry and physics classes).
 That wasn't all, he pointed out the similarities between modern physics and Hindu cosmology and mythology.
-I was inspired to start painting after taking these two teachers' classes, and I believe it is very important to acknowledge teachers and mentors who provided guidance and inspiration.
+I was inspired to start painting after taking these two teachers' classes.

-Duncan Stewart, an art professor and working artist at the University of West Florida in Pensacola, was my artist mentor and he introduced me to his principal medium, collage, as well as a love for cinema.
-Duncan gave my early work its first critique and he introduced me to the pedagogical ideas of the Bauhaus - Albers, Itten, Klee, and Kandinsky.
-I was chemistry major, so I took several independent studies with him as electives.
+Duncan Stewart, an art professor at the University of West Florida in Pensacola and a working artist, was my artist mentor and he introduced me to his principal medium, collage.
+Duncan gave my early work its first critique and introduced me to the pedagogical ideas of the Bauhaus: Albers, Itten, Klee, and Kandinsky.
+I was a chemistry major, so I took several independent studies with him as electives.
 We talked about spiritual aesthetics, and he first introduced me to Kandinsky's Concerning the Spiritual in Art, a profound influence on my current ideas.
-He is still making and showing collage and paintings, a wonderful example of the artistic life and a great man.
+Duncan died in 2013, but he was a wonderful example of the artistic life and a great man.